ShihaoZhaoZSH/Uni-ControlNet/README.md

-# Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models
+# [NeurIPS 2023] Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models

 Official implementation of Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models, which is accepted by NeurIPS 2023.